Embed This Data

 - FDI Inflow:

 Estonia regained its independence from the Soviet Union in 1991 and is a stable multi-party democracy.
 It joined NATO and the European Union in 2004 and the Organisation for Economic Co-operation and Development in 2010.
-In 2011, it adopted the euro, making it the first ex-Soviet state to do so.
+In 2011, it became the first former Soviet state to adopt the euro.
 With a liberal investment climate, foreign investments have risen substantially.
-Prime Minister Andrus Ansip of the Reform Party has held office since 2005, providing stability and implementing market-oriented policies.
-Estonia has become one of the world’s most dynamic and modern economies.
+In March 2014, Prime Minister Taavi Röivas of the center-right Reform Party replaced Andrus Ansip, also of the Reform Party, who had served for nine years.
+Estonia is one of the world’s most dynamic and modern economies.
 It profits from strong electronics and telecommunication sectors and has strong trade relations with Russia, Germany, Sweden, and Finland.

-Although there are occasional problems with government corruption in Estonia, the parliament strengthened already tough anti-corruption laws in 2012 to increase transparency and strengthen requirements for politicians to declare their assets.
-The judiciary is effectively insulated from government influence.
+There are occasional problems with government corruption.
+In 2013, senior members of the governing Reform Party were implicated in a business corruption scandal involving a now-defunct company owned by the environment minister’s father.
+Estonia’s judiciary is effectively insulated from government influence.
 Property rights and contracts are well enforced and secure.
 Commercial codes are applied consistently.